usnistgov/FIPS201/_FIPS201/frontend.md

 abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [ISO3166].
 Figure 4- 4
 illustrates an example of Foreign National color-coding using country abbreviations.

-Zone 13F—Issue Date.
+*Zone 13F—Issue Date*.
 If used, the card issuance date shall be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in Figure 4-3.

-Zone 16F—Photo Border.
+*Zone 16F—Photo Border*.
 A border may be used with the photo to further identify employee affiliation, as depicted in Figure 4-3.
 This border may be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
 The photo border shall not obscure the photo.
 The border may be a solid or patterned line.
 For solid and patterned lines, red shall be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
 All other colors may be used at the department or agency’s discretion.

-Zone 17F—Agency Specific Data.
+*Zone 17F—Agency Specific Data*.
 In cases in which other defined optional elements are not used, Zone 17F may be used for other department or agency-specific information, as depicted in Figure 4-5.

-Zone 20F—Organizational Affiliation Abbreviation.
+*Zone 20F—Organizational Affiliation Abbreviation*.
 The organizational affiliation abbreviation may be printed in the upper right-hand corner below the Zone 19F expiration date as shown in Figure 4-2.
 If printed, the organizational affiliation abbreviation shall be printed in Arial 12pt Bold.

-Zone 21F –Edge Ridging or Notched Corner Tactile Marker.
+*Zone 21F –Edge Ridging or Notched Corner Tactile Marker*.
 If used, this area shall incorporate edge ridging or a notched corner to indicate card orientation as depicted in Figure 4-4.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.

-Zone 22F –Laser Engraving Tactile Marker.
+*Zone 22F –Laser Engraving Tactile Marker*.
 If used, tactilely discernible marks shall be created using laser engraving to indicate card orientation as depicted in Figure 4-4.
 There shall be an opening in the lamination foil where laser engraving is performed.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material